top of page

 Selected high school students will complete a program on a topic of their choosing, meeting approximately one hour each week throughout the semester with our volunteer STEM & Leaf Mentors and other program participants.
 Our mentors come from a variety of backgrounds, including undergraduate and graduate students from several departments.
 This is an unparalleled opportunity to learn about topics traditionally unavailable in high schools, showcase your talents on a collegiate level, and create projects that will have impact in your local community!

-The meetings have been conducted virtually since the beginning of the pandemic, but we are excited to announce the launch of in-person, hybrid, and online options for students this semester!
-Any high school student from any part of the world may participate in the online programs (but please note that meeting times will be set in CST).
+The meetings will be online and any high school student from any part of the world may participate (but please note that meeting times will be set in CST).

 lecture at LHS.jpg